Saqib0074/Patient-Management-System/ReadMe.txt

 """
 Made By Saqib Zaidi
-This project is about a Patient Management System For Hospitals which can store, display and modify patient details and the treatment they are been given.
+This project is a GUI based Patient Management System For Hospitals which can store, display and modify patient details and the treatment they are been given.
 Details:
 Database is being managed by Mysql
 Programming has been done in python